anirudhjak06/Ensemble-Modelling-and-Visualization-of-Data/README.md

   - Multinomial Naive Bayes
   - K-Nearest Neighbors(knn)
   - Random Forest(rfc)
 - Ensemble Learning method - Vote Classifier
 - Answered the following questions :
 <pre>
 Q1) What are the most common emotions/words used by Males and Females?
 Q2) What is the time when most of the tweets are created by Males and Females?
 </pre>

+However, the answers to the questions can be found here [**"Major Project Summary.pdf"**][3].

 ## Conclusion:
-The project now classfies the common emotions/words used  an also the time when most of the tweets are created by a specific gender i.e., Male and Female.
+The project now classfies the common emotions/words used and also the time when most of the tweets are created by a specific gender i.e., by Males and Females.
 This is my first project based on Machine Learning.

 **For more details about the project, please refer to [**"Major Project.ipynb"**][4]**.